thebitbytebox/blog/_posts/2020-05-18-serverless-api-custom-domain.md

 ![Hosted Zone]({{ site.baseurl }}/assets/images/hosted zone- create.png)

-This should create some name server records.
-If your domain is from an external source, take these NS records and add under the DNS management of your registrar.
-It would take sometime to get this resolved across the internet.
+This should create some name server(NS) records.
+If your domain is from an external source, take these NS records and add it under the DNS management of your registrar.
+This would take sometime to get resolved across the internet.
 For me it took approximately around 50 minutes.

 ***Note***: do not add the . at the end of the NS records.